notrexxx/RuboGod-linter/README.md

 ### Windows:

 - Start a new Terminal
-- Go to the directory where you cloned the game
+- Go to the directory where you cloned the RuboGod linter
 - Type:
 ```
  cd bin